sir-dunxalot/ember-cli-concat/README.md

 In other words, in production builds `vendor.css` and `app-name.css` will become `app.css`, and the same for the javascript files.
 This addon also handles the `<script>` and `<link rel="stylesheet">` tags in your index.html file so you don't have to worry about requesting assets that don't exist.

-**By default concatenation will only happen in production builds.**
+**By default, concatenation only takes place in production builds**

 ## Installation